jgosmann/xpost/readme.txt

 == Changelog ==
 = 1.2.0 =
-* Adding Community Server support
+* Adding (untested) support for crossposting to Community Server blogs.
+Thanks to Daniel Cohen!
+* Ability to backdate posts when crossposting.
+* Hopefully the timezone confusion is fixed.
+Finally.
+* Fixed version number in admin panel.
+* Minor issues.

 = 1.1.1 =
 * Hopefully fixed bug with posts showing "missed schedule" instead of getting published.